mlab-modules/WINDGAUGE03/README.md

 The anemometer uses [pymlab](https://github.com/MLAB-project/pymlab) software toolkit to interface with a station computer.
 The toolkit also contains an [example](https://github.com/MLAB-project/pymlab/blob/master/examples/windgauge03a_example.py) which allows basic calibration and data recording of anemometer data.

+#### Usage

+##### Calibration

+Anemometer should be calibrated before the first use.
+That ensures, calibration of magnetometer parameters.
+To correctly determine the wind direction.

+  python3 serial_logger.py 68  15

 <!--- EDescription --->
 <!--- Content --->
 <!--- EContent --->